Chris: Hi Everyone, I'm Chris Lien

 Chris: Today we're going to talk about some announcements from USPS headquarters, an update on the President's Task Force and the newly confirmed Board of Governors, industry feedback on the Federal Registery Notice limiting marketing mail and improvements on address quality.
 So let's get into it.

-Chris: Welcome to another Industry Corner Podcast brought to you by BCC software.
+Welcome to another Industry Corner Podcast brought to you by BCC software.
 My name is Chris Lien and once again I'm joined here with Anita Pursley.
 Hi Anita.

 Anita: Hi Chris.
 Good morning.
 How are you?

 Chris: I'm well, thanks.
 Lots to talk about as always.
 So why don't we just jump right into it.
 Anita, I understand that there's been a couple of announcements from USPS headquarters with some names that people might recognize.
 What have you heard lately?

 Anita: You know, we always love it when the postal service communicates with the industry on things like this, but there's been some exciting promotions or some reassignments and also some key people are retiring.
 So I'll save the most important one for last, at least the one I think most people will recognize, but anyway we just recently heard that Kelly Sigmon, she was the former Retail and Customer Service Operations VP is now going to be reporting to marketing and she's been named the new VP of Customer Experience.